pananton/busrpc-spec/README.md

 # Libraries

 Currently no client libraries designed specifically for busrpc-based APIs exist, which means that you will probably implement one for your platform (combination of programming language and particular message bus/queue/broker).
-It's usually not a big deal, because you will probably use some client library from message bus/queue/broker developer (for example, see [here](https://nats.io/download/#nats-clients) for NATS client libraries, or [here](https://www.rabbitmq.com/devtools.html) for RabbitMQ client libraries) and implement busrpc-specific wrappers over it.
+It's usually not a big deal, because you will probably use some client library from message bus/queue/broker developer (for example, see [here](https://nats.io/download/#nats-clients) for NATS client libraries or [here](https://www.rabbitmq.com/devtools.html) for RabbitMQ client libraries) and implement busrpc-specific wrappers over it.
 Contributions of such busrpc client libraries are highly appreciated!

 # Contributing

 Any contributions are highly appreciated:
 * suggestions to specification
 * specializations for different message bus/queue/broker techonologies
-* new commands for busrpc development [tool](./tools/busrpc-tool.md)
+* new commands for busrpc development tool
 * clients for testing/tracing busrpc backends
 * busrpc client libraries